 An individual who is not recommended for reappointment or tenure may appeal a negative decision at any level of the review process.
-Below the Presidential level, the appeal must be made to the next higher review body, e.g., if the negative decision was made at department level, the appeal is heard by the School's Personnel Committee / CSOM Executive Faculty Committee (EFC); if the negative decision was made by the EFC, the appeal is made to the CCNY Review Committee.
+Below the Presidential level, the appeal must be made to the next higher review body, e.g., if the negative decision was made at department level, the appeal is heard by the School's Personnel and Budget Committee (e.g. the EFC voting members); if the negative decision was made by the EFC, the appeal is made to the CCNY Review Committee.
 Negative decisions by the CCNY Review Committee are appealed to the City College President.
-In each case, the candidate appeals in writing to the Chair of the next reviewing body; the candidate must initiate the appeal within ten (10) working days of notification of the negative decision.
+In each case, the candidate appeals in writing to the Chair of the next reviewing body, and must initiate the appeal within ten (10) working days of notification of the negative decision.